linhdnguyen23/Archive/README.md

 Your product will run as a command line application (no GUI).
 Like most command-line applications, users will provide commands to your program by providing command-line arguments.
 The general form of the commands will be:

 ```
-appname command <optional args>
+sfarchiver command <optional args>
 ```

-As shown above, "appname" is the name of your executable. "command" is the name of the command your program is being asked to execute.
+As shown above, "sfarchiver" is the name of your executable. "command" is the name of the command your program is being asked to execute.
 This _may_ be followed by an <optional> list of arguments.
 Some commands require multiple arguments, while others require none at all.
 A complete list of commands and associated arguments is provided later in this document.

 For example, your program must be able to respond to a command-line request to display the application version number.
 To show the version number, a user will initiate the following command:

 ```
-appname -v
+sfarchiver -v
 ```

 In this example, the command name is "-v", a shorthand that is equivalent to "version".
 Your program would then respond by showing the current version and build information. (see more details below).